Guide

 Overconfidence After a Hot Streak infographic.webp

-A hot streak feels amazing.
-You are reading games well, results keep landing, and suddenly betting feels easy.
-This is the moment many sports bettors ruin months of good work without noticing.
-Not because they stop caring, but because confidence quietly turns into ego.
-Stakes creep up, discipline fades, and the routine that built the streak gets traded for “I can’t miss right now.”
+A hot streak feels like clarity.
+You are reading games well, results keep landing, and betting suddenly feels easy.
+This is also the moment many bettors quietly undo months of good work, not because they stop caring, but because confidence turns into ego.
+Stakes creep up, filters loosen, and the routine that created the streak gets traded for “I cannot miss right now”.

-“My process is working, so I keep it the same.”
+“My process is working so I repeat it.”

 “This is one decision in a long sample.”